Infrastruct

 High-speed rail line Maastricht – Aachen

 This proposed high-speed line (HSL) complements the reactivation of the old line Aaachen-Richterich-Simpelveld-Valkenburg-Maastricht, opened 1853 and closed 1992.
 The reopened line would form part of the proposed urban-regional metro Aachen (S-Bahn Aachen).
-The HSL would provide a fast service between the city centres: Aachen has a population of 258 000, with 565 000 in the urban region, and Maastricht has 118 000 inhabitants.
+The HSL would provide a fast service between the city centres: The Aachen urban region has 540 000 inhabitants, with 240 000 in Aachen itself.
+The city of Maastricht has 122 000 inhabitants.
 The HSL would also connect to other intercity services from Aachen and Maastricht.

 The proposed line makes sense primarily in the context of the proposed high-speed line Hasselt – Maastricht and a high-speed service from Antwerpen to Hasselt.
 Together, the proposals create a new east-west high-speed route, from Antwerpen to Aachen.